lo5an/selinux_hurry/README.md

 * labels -- identifiers for system features (files, ports, processes, etc), also called contexts.
 * a policy -- a set of rules for allowing system features to operate on other system features.
 (May X do Y to Z?)

-Labels are of the format `user:role:type:level`, but, for our purposes, we generally only have to care about the type part of the label, which will usually look  something like `foo_t`.
+Labels are of the format `user:role:type:level`, but, for our purposes, we only have to care about the type part of the label, which will usually look  something like `foo_t`.

 ## RHEL's `targeted` Policy

-We're using RHEL/CentOS, so we'll mainly be working RedHat's `targeted` policy, which focuses on the most important, commonest, and most exposed services that we will typically run.

-As web developers, our code mostly runs inside established processes like `tomcat` or `apache`, so just about everything we need already exists in the `targeted` policy.
+We're considering RHEL-based systems, so we'll mainly be working Red Hat's `targeted` policy, which focuses it's policy on the most important, commonest, and most exposed services that we our systems typically run.
+As web developers, our code runs inside established processes like `tomcat` or `php-fpm` or `apache` that are definitely on this list.

-Everything else, including most things run by logged in users, is considered "unconfined" and given the label `unconfined_t`, which is designed to provide minimally impactful protection from some common attacks.
+Everything else, including most of the stuff run by logged in users, is considered "unconfined" and given the label `unconfined_t`, which is designed to let most things just run while providing some minimally impactful protection.

+### Note For Tomcat Users

+There was a [big change](https://access.redhat.com/solutions/3219121) to how `tomcat` is handled by the targeted policy as of RHEL 7.4.
+Prior to this change, `tomcat` was running unconfined.
+Welcome to the party!

 ## Enforcing and Permissive Mode